 - Something to consider is proximity to emergency services.
 While you want them close enough in the event you need them, you don’t want to be in their traffic zone.
-A For instance, fire stations, hospitals due to ambulance sirens; airports, and schools that can lead to traffic congestion.
+A For instance, fire stations, hospitals due to ambulance sirens; airports, and schools can lead to traffic congestion.

 Finding the Perfect Home